pedagand/MPRI-2.4-DTP/02-dependent/Indexed.lagda.rst

                                               ext λ wk₃ →
                                               cong k (lemma-assoc wk₃ wk₂ wk₁) }

-A precise treatments of the categorical aspects of normalization-by-evaluation for the λ-calculus can be found in the excellent `Normalization and the Yoneda embedding`_ or, in a different style, in `Semantics Analysis of Normalisation by Evaluation for Typed
+A precise treatment of the categorical aspects of normalization-by-evaluation for the λ-calculus can be found in the excellent `Normalization and the Yoneda embedding`_ or, in a different style, in `Semantics Analysis of Normalisation by Evaluation for Typed